openregister/govuk-registers-api-client/README.md

 ## Accessing methods

+_Note: All examples use the `country` register_

 ### `get_entries`

 Get all entries from the register.
-For example, all updates there have ever been to the `country` register.

 <details>
 <summary>
-Click here to expand for more information.
+Example usage (click here to expand):
 </summary>

-Example usage:

 ```